zeta1999/korali/docs/docs/install.md

 	+ **UPC++ Library**
 	One way to enable support distributed conduits and computational models is to configure Korali to compile with an UPC++ compiler.
 The installer will check the *upcxx-meta* command avaiable through $PATH to determine a valid UPC++ compiler.

+??? question "Trouble Installing Korali?"
+	If you are experiencing problems installing or running Korali, please check the following hints:

+	- Check the [system requirements](#system-requirements) to verify that your system meets the software requirements to install and run Korali.

+	- Check the [build](#build-status) to see if Korali is currently building correctly.

+	- If the problem persists, please submit a new [issue report](https://github.com/cselab/korali/issues) on our Github repository detailing the problem, your system information, and the steps to replicate it and we will promptly address it.

+	- For further questions, feel free to [contact us](aboutus).

 ## Build Status